-- Through which channels can you get quinoa on the European market?
+- Through what channels can you get quinoa onto the European market?

 - What are the end-market prices for quinoa?

 Quinoa (Chenopodium quinoa) is an ancient grain crop that was originally domesticated 3,000 to 4,000 years ago in the Andean region of Bolivia and Peru.
-The crop is part of the Amaranthaceae family and is not a true grass but rather a pseudocereal.
-Quinoa is mainly used for its edible seed, which is gluten-free, high in protein and good as a source of fibre.
-The seeds have a bitter saponin coating, which is usually removed from commercial quinoa intended for human consumption.
+The crop is part of the Amaranthaceae family, and is not a true grass but rather a pseudocereal.
+Quinoa is mainly used for its edible seed, which is gluten-free, high in protein and a good source of fibre.
+Quinoa seeds have a bitter saponin coating, which is usually removed from commercial quinoa intended for human consumption.

-There are over 3,000 varieties of quinoa, many of which are still grown and several of which are commercialised.
-These varieties have diverse nutritional properties, but the awareness on the market of these differences has so far been limited.
+There are over 3,000 varieties of quinoa, many of which are still grown and several varieties are commercialised.
+These varieties have diverse nutritional properties, but so far the awareness in the market of these differences is limited.
 The key properties for trading purposes are: